jason-jxc/Sysinternals/README.md

 # Sysinternals
-Mirror of MS/Sysinternals for Easy Access
+Mirror of MS/Sysinternals for Easy Access - NON ZIP!

 The Sysinternals Troubleshooting Utilities have been rolled up into a single Suite of tools.
 This file contains the individual troubleshooting tools and help files.
 It does not contain non-troubleshooting tools like the BSOD Screen Saver.